Wisconsin's 23rd Senate district: Current elected officials

 The 23rd Senate district crosses two congressional districts.
-The portion of the district in Dunn County, Eau Claire County, Trempealeau County, southern Chippewa County, and part of northwest Jackson County fall within Wisconsin's 3rd congressional district, which is represented by U.S. Representative Ron Kind; the remainder of the district in northwest Jackson County, the remainder of Chippewa County, and the portions of the district in Clark, Wood, and Marathon counties falls within Wisconsin's 7th congressional district, which is represented by U.S. Representative Tom Tiffany.
+The portion of the district in Dunn County and the northwest part of Chippewa County fall within Wisconsin's 3rd congressional district, which is represented by U.S. Representative Derrick Van Orden.
+The remainder of the district falls within Wisconsin's 7th congressional district, which is represented by U.S. Representative Tom Tiffany.

 Past senators

 The district has previously been represented by:

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.